 Dr. Sue Ettinger is a practicing veterinary cancer specialist, international speaker, book author, and vlogger (video blogger).
 She is currently at the Veterinary Cancer Center in Norwalk, CT – part of the Compassion-First Pet Hospitals family of Hospitals.
 She is one of approximately 400 board-certified specialists in medical oncology in North America.
 She received her veterinary training at Cornell University College of Veterinary Medicine.
 She completed her residency in medical oncology at the Animal Medical Center in NYC in 2003.
-She has recently won the Woof Pack Award for Exceptional Doctor Performance in the Northeast specialty region.
+She has recently received awards for Exceptional Doctor Performance and the Public Relations Achievement.

 Also known as Dr Sue Cancer Vet®, Dr. Sue is the co-author of the Second Edition of The Dog Cancer Survival Guide, which is a best-selling book in small animal health for the last several years.
 She co-hosts the podcast The Pet Cancer Vet on radiopetlady.com.

 There are many myths and misconceptions about cancer in dogs and cats.
 Most cancers are treatable, and there are a variety of treatment options.
 Dr Sue’s focus is to provide comprehensive and compassionate care.
 She strives to minimize side effects – from the cancer itself and treatment – to help her patients lead active, normal lives even while undergoing treatment.
 Her motto is live longer, live well.

 Dr. Sue is most passionate about raising cancer awareness, and she has developed “See Something, Do Something, Why Wait?
 Aspirate.®” to promote early cancer detection and diagnosis.
 This cancer awareness initiative for skin and superficial tumors in dogs and cats provides a set of guidelines for pet owners and veterinarians to help identify the best management for skin and subcutaneous (under the skin) masses in dogs and cats.
 Masses must be sampled and evaluated under a microscope to determine what they are.
 The sooner we determine whether a mass is cancerous and should be removed, the better for our pets.
-Most skin and subcutaneous tumors can be cured if diagnosed early when masses are small.
+Most skin and subcutaneous tumors can be cured with surgery alone if diagnosed early when masses are small.
 Early detection saves lives.